g-bvr/yaml/README.md

-# yaml
+# git-beaver-markdown
-Simple yaml file decomposition
+GitBeaver Plugin that parses and deconstructs simple yaml files